agentmishra/wordpress_external_login_plugin/README.md

 ## Deploy to WordPress
 This is a note to self.
 This process and code needs integrating into the plugin itself.
+A copy of the deploy script is in the repo for reference but needs running from a directory above it (see step 6).

 1) Modify the version number in external-login.php
 1) Modify readme.txt version